-NASA and Roscosmos have been working together on the ISS for nearly three decades now.
+NASA and Roscosmos have been working on the ISS for nearly three decades.

 They coordinated on Russia’s former Mir space station, swapped seats on NASA’s Space Shuttle and Russia’s Soyuz rocket, and even worked together during the Apollo era on the Apollo-Soyuz test project, The Verge reported.

 “NASA continues working with the State Space Corporation Roscosmos (Roscosmos) and our other international partners in Canada, Europe, and Japan to maintain safe and continuous International Space Station operations,” said Finch in an emailed statement to the Verge, a few hours before the invasion began.